rhysgirouard/TIRF_ProcessingCode/README.txt

     2024-03-21 12:22:13.045 MATLAB[12023:2449538] CoreText note: Set a breakpoint on CTFontLogSystemFontNameRequest to debug.

 Every time you run the code:
-1. Move the three channel image stacks to a separate folder.
-They confuse the code(these can be put back after figures have been generated)
+1. Open MATLAB

-2. Run matlabGUI and follow all prompt pop-ups.
+2. Run NNB_ImageProcessingScript and follow all prompt pop-ups.
 The first time it is run it will ask for some additional information

 3. Wait for the program to finish in the background.
 Fiji will open images temporarily while it runs.
 You may need to switch to a different desktop to hide the Fiji pop-ups.